 Formal consultation was concluded in August 2000, when the MVD Commander sent a letter to the Director of Region 3 FWS setting forth an implementation plan for the Corps project that would accommodate the findings of the FWS's Biological Opinion.
-The species of concern covered in the biological opinion that are germane to the St. Louis District include:
+The species of concern, covered in the biological opinion, that are germane to the St. Louis District include:

-Decurrent False Aster - Likely to be adversely affected, but not jeopardized Bald Eagle - Impacts negligible or offset by management actions; No incidental take (delisted August 9, 2007) Indiana Bat - Impacts negligible or offset by management actions; No incidental take Interior Least Tern - Incidental take with Reasonable and Prudent Measures (RPM) Pallid Sturgeon - Jeopardy with Reasonable and Prudent Alternatives (RPA), incidental take, and RPMs.
+Decurrent False Aster - Likely to be adversely affected, but not jeopardized Indiana Bat - Impacts negligible or offset by management actions; No incidental take Interior Least Tern - Incidental take with Reasonable and Prudent Measures (RPM) Pallid sturgeon - Jeopardy with Reasonable and Prudent Alternatives (RPA), incidental take, and RPMs.